Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Some of us may be familiar with the term alopecia, but a few prominent celebrities might spring to mind, and it understandably causes great fear as it threatens complete and permanent hair loss.
-While this is a difficult condition to treat and causes huge emotional turmoil, there are signs to look for so it can be identified early and treatments started to prevent or reverse hair loss.
+Some of us may be familiar with the term alopecia, and a few prominent celebrities might spring to mind, but it understandably causes great fear as it threatens complete and permanent hair loss.
+While this is a difficult condition to treat and causes emotional turmoil, there are signs to look for so it can be identified early and treatments started to prevent or reverse hair loss.
 Let’s take you through how to recognize it.

 What causes alopecia?

-Alopecia simply means hair loss.
-Alopecia areata means patchy hair loss and is an autoimmune condition where the body attacks its own hair follicles in inflammation.
-This might cause tingling, burning, or itching.
+The term alopecia simply means hair loss.
+There are 3 main types of alopecia areata – patchy, where there is coin-size hair loss on the head and other parts of the body, totalis where there is total scalp hair loss, and universalis where all body hair is lost.
+The loss of hair is caused by an autoimmune condition where the body attacks its own hair follicles in a process of inflammation.
+This might cause tingling, burning or itching.
 Patches are usually coin-sized and look smooth and pinkish.
-It’s not well understood what prompts this process – stress is one theory, genetics is another: 1 in 5 has a close family member with alopecia.
+It’s not well understood what prompts this process – stress is one theory, genetics is another as 1 in 5 people with it has a close family member with alopecia.

-It can occur at any age and is slightly more common in women.
+It can occur at any age and it’s slightly more common in women.
 Other than the psychological burden and the risk of sunburn, alopecia has no other risk to your health.
-There is a slightly higher chance of developing other autoimmune conditions, such as vitiligo, lupus, thyroid disease, or Type 1 diabetes.
+There is a slightly higher chance of developing other autoimmune conditions, such as vitiligo, lupus, thyroid disease or Type 1 diabetes.

 Will I lose all my hair?